rocky/p5-B-DeparseTree/doc/notes.md

 So all that is needed is have `B::Deparse` compile and decompile these programs (the somewhat magical invocation is `perl -MO=Deparse,sC ...`), and write the decompiled result to file.
+When we can then run Perl on the decompiled code and Perl will indicate whether the result is invalid.
+Edsgar Dijkstra's quip about a test not proving correctness, but only demonstrating failure applies here.
+If the code doesn't fail that doesn't mean that it was deparsed correctly.
+Just that the running the program couldn't find an error.

-When we can then run Perl on the decompiled code and Perl will checks if the result is obviously invalid.
-And when there is an error, Perl reports the line number of the failure.
-When the error is a problem in Perl syntax, Perl's error is pretty exact and revealing.
-BUt Even when the error is not a syntax error, the the decompilation error and the runtime error are generally close.
+But when there is an error, Perl error message is often helpful in suggesting what decompiled incorrectly, especially when the error is a problem in Perl syntax.
+Even when the error is not a syntax error, the the decompilation error and the run-time error are generally close.

 By inspecting the resulting file, I can usually see what's wrong.
 And I have original source to compare against if the problem was not